s7evinkelevra/Agent-Model/README.md

 ## Components

-The model will have a number of components which can interact with each other.
-Firstly, the agents, are the effective unit of the simulation and posses a set of properties (such as alleles) and rules ("reproduce when fitness reaches threshold") and update their properties and act on their rules once each simulation cycle.
+The model has a number of components which can interact with each other.
+Firstly, the agents.
+They are the effective unit of the simulation and posses a set of properties (such as alleles) and rules ("reproduce when fitness reaches threshold") and update their properties and act on their rules once each simulation cycle.
 Secondly, there are the infection regime, reproduction regime and the epitope/paratope space (fitness calculation), which describe the environment the agents act in.

 ### Agents